June

 You'll get practical insights directly from city mayors who have successfully implemented energy efficiency through different solutions, such as district heating and cooling.
 Learn about real-world practices, efficient technologies, financing models, and how cities tackle common obstacles on their journey to energy efficiency and decarbonization.

-Subscribe now to access impactful micro-lessons, which are completely free of charge and will run to COP30.
+Subscribe now to access season 2 with mayors from COP30.
 Check your inbox for the first episode.

 Share this event